Contact Dr Marie Cahillane

 Current activities

-Marie works to develop strong partnerships with clients in defence and industry and applies expertise in cognitive psychology to address MOD stakeholder requirements.
-She actively works to disseminate her research through peer reviewed publications and speaking at conferences/symposia.
+Dr Cahillane works to develop strong partnerships with clients in defence and industry and applies expertise in cognitive psychology to address MOD stakeholder requirements.
+She actively works to disseminate her research through peer reviewed publications.

 Research-led teaching includes:

-- Lectures on human decision making for the Advanced Staff Command Course (ACSC), the Intermediate Command Staff Course (ICSC) Land and Maritime at the Joint Services Command and Staff College (JSCSC).
+Lectures on heuristics and bias in human decision making for the Advanced Staff Command Course (ACSC) at the Joint Services Command and Staff College (JSCSC).

 Clients